ajlanghorn/aws-ako20-cicd-security/content/Prerequisites/_index.md

 ### Jenkins

 1. Open the AWS Console
-1. Open the EC2 Console, at https://console.aws.amazon.com/ec2
+1. Open the CloudFormation console, at https://console.aws.amazon.com/cloudformation.
-1. Click Instances on the left, then find the instance named `Jenkins`
-1. In the bottom pane, find the Elastic IPv4 address attached to the instance
-1. You can connect to Jenkins at http://<elastic_ip>:8080
+1. Open the AKO stack, and choose the Outputs tab.
+1. Make a note of the URL provided - this is the DNS name for the ALB in front of Jenkins.
 1. Authenticate with the username `bigco` and the passphrase `bigco`